ElisabettaDeVitoFrancesco/DAPT0123/DAPT0123_M2/DAPT0123_M2_D5/README.md

 Power Query and Power Pivot

-Analysis of covid19 cases in regiosn in Italy
+Analysis of covid19 cases in regions in Italy